keyshor/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctoral Candidate
+role: Quantitative Researcher

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Pennsylvania
+  - name: Two Sigma

 # Short bio (displayed in user profile at end of posts)
 bio: ''